Pianist16/tennis-web-scraper/README.md

 The code makes use of mainly selenium and pandas packages.

-See the attached csv file with scraped Indian wells 2023 tournament's matches.
+See attached indian-wells-2023.csv file with scraped Indian wells 2023 tournament's matches.